TrinityCore/tc-wiki/install/Sniffs.md

 Ensure your wow cache folder is cleared before starting your wow client.

-Start the game and login
+Start the game and login.